celine-14/first-portfolio/README.md

     - The footer includes link to the relevant social media sites for Voces Creo.
 The links will open to a new tab to allow easy navigation for the user.
     - The footer is essential for the user as it encourages them to stay connected via social media.
+    - Social media links are Facebook, Twitter, Instagram and YouTube.

 ![Footer](https://github.com/celine-14/first-portfolio/blob/main/docs/screenshots/voces_creo_footer.png?raw=true)

 - __Events__

     - This section will allow user to keep updated on upcoming events and concerts organised by the choir.
-Each event includes the date, time, location and theme of the concert for the user.
+Each event includes the title, date, time and location of the concert for the user.
     - The events include external links for the user to purchase tickets outside of the choir's website

 ![Events](https://github.com/celine-14/first-portfolio/blob/main/docs/screenshots/voces_creo_events.png?raw=true)

 - __Contact Us__

-    - This page allows user to get in touch with us with any queries, including singers who are interested in joining the choir and user who would like to hire us for an event.
+    - This page allows user to get in touch with any queries, including singers who are interested in joining the choir and user who would like to hire the choir for an event.
-    - This user will be asked to provide their full name, email address, message to the choir and will be able to specify the type of enquiry by selecting one of the options in the form.
+    - The user will be asked to provide their full name, email address and message to the choir.
+The user will be able to specify the type of enquiry by selecting one of the options in the form.

 ![Contact Us](https://github.com/celine-14/first-portfolio/blob/main/docs/screenshots/voces_creo_contact_us.png?raw=true)